bazelbuild/bazel-blog/_posts/12-06-2022-Bazel-release-6.0-blog.md

 This release improves building Android apps with Bazel.
 It now uses [D8](https://developer.android.com/studio/command-line/d8) for dexing and desugaring by default, which was a high priority customer request.
 With D8, our customers can leverage the latest Android tooling for building mobile apps.
 Through [community contributions,](https://github.com/bazelbuild/bazel/pulls?q=is%3Apr+is%3Aclosed+label%3Ateam-android+closed%3A2021-11-01..2022-12-02+) Bazel Android builds now also support a variety of quality-of-life and efficiency improvements, such as persistent workers for resource processing and (optional) manifest permission merging.

-- Bzlmod is now Generally Available.During BazelCon 2021, we announced the development of Bzlmod which will allow Bazel users to manage dependencies easily with automatic version resolution.
+## Bzlmod is now Generally Available
+- During BazelCon 2021, we announced the development of Bzlmod which will allow Bazel users to manage dependencies easily with automatic version resolution.
 - [Bzlmod](https://bazel.build/docs/bzlmod) automatically resolves transitive dependencies, allowing projects to scale while staying fast and resource-efficient.
 Bzlmod is generally available with Bazel 6.0.
 -   Common dependencies and rulesets are checked into Bazel Central Registry.
 -   [Bzlmod Migration Guide](https://docs.google.com/document/d/1JtXIVnXyFZ4bmbiBCr5gsTH4-opZAFf5DMMb-54kES0/edit?usp=gmail) has been refreshed and provides scripts and documentation for migration.